 The hostel has four rooms, all en suite.
 Two are family rooms, one with double bed and bunks and the other with two sets of quality adult -sized bunks.
 The two dormitory-sized rooms are extremely spacious and have single beds.
 There is also a large fully-equipped kitchen and a comfortable lounge area with a log burning stove.
 In addition, the hostel has a large garden and barbecue area as well as a drying cupboard and cycle shed making it great accommodation on the LEJOG route.
 Set in the small scenic coastal village of Helmsdale (halfway between Inverness and John O’Groats), the hostel is a two-minute walk from an array of shops, restaurants and bars.

-8 Bed Dorm Room
+Bed in a Dorm

 Large dining area

 Garden / barbecue area

 All rooms have en suite showers):